meng-hui/BasicVRFBackendPlugin/readme.md

 ## Logging
 This basic plugin includes `spdlog` and it's bundled `fmt`.
 Trace logs and above are written to `<VR Forces folder>\bin64\logs\mylog.txt` and warnings and above are written to console.
 Configure spdlog in `Config.cpp`

-## Notes
-- Due to how the individual build configurations are structured in the solution (DebugDIS, DebugHLA13, DebugHLA1516, DebugHLA1516e, ReleaseDIS, ReleaseHLA13, Release1516 and Release1516e instead of just Debug and Release), nuget plugins that target Debug and/or Release will fail to work.
-The plugin's `targets` file must be modified to support the different configurations.
-In this case, the modified file(s) must be committed to git as well